 Feedback to faculty members about their ongoing performance and the extent to which they have met applicable AFE documents.

 AFE documents are developed by faculty members in accordance with guidelines provided by the Provost.
-After approval by departmental faculty, AFE documents are forwarded for approval to the dean of the college. and subsequently to the Provost.
+After approval by departmental faculty, AFE documents are forwarded for approval to the dean of the college..
 The departmental AFE documents should include multiple means for evaluating teaching, scholarship, and service.

 B. Evaluation of Teaching